open-resources/dash_curriculum/_sources/part4/chapter12.md

 [![enter image description here][9]][9]

 Above we've only changed the background color, and let the text color remain `text-body`.
-The following sections will demonstrate how to do edit multiple features at the same time.
+The following sections will demonstrate how to edit multiple features at the same time.

 ## 12.3.3 How to change font *and* background color